The qualifying time for boston marathon participation is not easy.

 I had a personal best of 2.40.02 prior to running my current best time of 2.19.35.

-I coach a man that dropped from 4.40 to 3.27 for the distance so who is to say you don’t have what it takes or are beyond your prime?
+I coach a man that dropped from 4.40 to 3.27 for the distance so who is to say you don’t have what it take.

 Help Tips For Boston